View Dorothy Peterman's Obituary on CantonRep.com and share memories

 Dorothy Mae Peterman

+She is survived by her daughter, Lisa McDonald; sisters, Donna (Paul) Boldt and Gail VanHorn; brother, Larry (Sharon) Schrecengost and many nieces and nephews.
+Dorothy is preceded in death by her husband, John Alvin Peterman; her brother, Leslie Schrecengost; and parents, Lawson and Alice Schrecengost.

-Dorothy's family will receive friends Wednesday, September 25th, 2019 from 10-11:30 am at Peace United Methodist Church in Louisville.
-Services will follow at 12:00 pm at the church with Pastor Doug Beggs officiating.
+Dorothy's family will receive friends Wednesday, Sept.
+25th, 2019 from 10-11:30 a.m. at Peace United Methodist Church in Louisville.
+Services will follow at 12 p.m. at the church with Pastor Doug Beggs officiating.
 Interment will follow in Union Cemetery.
+In lieu of flowers, memorial contributions may be made to Peace United Methodist Church.
 Arrangements are at the direction of the Paquelet-Falk Funeral Home of Louisville.
-Condolences can be shared with the family and the full obituary viewed online at ww.paqueletfalk.com.

 Paquelet-Falk Funeral Home & Crematory